 Environmental and social aspects

-CDC is working closely with Ecom and other lenders to ensure that the company's relationships with long-term farmers and cooperatives deliver benefits to livelihoods, as well as good labour practices in its supply chains.
+We are working closely with Ecom and other lenders to ensure that the company's relationships with farmers and cooperatives deliver benefits to livelihoods, as well as good labour practices in its supply chains.

 The initiative helps farmers improve production practices, enhance yields, and improve access to inputs and certification programmes such as Rainforest Alliance, Utz, Organic and Fair Trade.

 Since 2012, we’ve only invested in Africa and South Asia.
 Investments outside these regions are from our pre-2012 portfolio.

 We have seven priority sectors.
 However, we continue to invest outside these sectors, largely in the most challenging regions, as new investment supporting any sector helps to underpin the private sector, and create jobs and livelihoods for people.

 We provide capital in three broad ways: direct equity, debt, and intermediated equity (principally through investment funds).